- Activision is reportedly testing multiple new mobile games.

 A recent AI-generated advertisement for Call of Duty: Zombie Defender surfaced on Instagram, leading you to a Geeklab page, which has currently been taken down.
 But there was another catch here: these games don’t exist yet.

-For all the games, it was noticed that the company has been running AI-generated advertisements across platforms like Facebook and Instagram, directing users to mock-up app store pages that lead to a survey instead of a download.
+For all these mobile games from Activision, it was noticed that the company has been running app store look-alike pages across platforms like Facebook and Instagram, directing users to a survey to gather valuable feedback on potential game concepts before development.
 You can see one ad for the Zombie Defender game here.

 At the time of writing, the Hexen Reborn page is still up.
 Try clicking the Get button in what seems to be an App Store popup, and it will take you to the survey.
-You don’t even have a back button option to return to the fake storefront they’ve put up.
+However, you can not download it since this is just a concept validation and is a very common practice across the industry.

 So, talking about the games that were listed, all cater to different experiences.
 Hexen Reborn is said to be a dark fantasy action game with fast-paced combat and hidden lore.
 Call of Duty: Sniper focuses on 1v1 duels with destructible environments alongside the mobile version of the rhythm game franchise, Guitar Hero.